Pfuster12/BoilerCycle/README.md

 # BoilerCycle
-Lightweight android library for quick RecyclerView creation.
+Lightweight android library for quick RecyclerView creation written in Kotlin.

 Using RecyclerView can sometimes be tedious and time-consuming, specially when theres a large number of lists in your app.
 Creating new classes for adapters and ViewHolders becomes annoying and includes a lot of boilerplate code.